meaniebeanie22/meaniebeanie22.github.io/chapters/the-treasure-hunt-the-voice-among-the-trees.md

 but us that’s here.”
 And then, making a great effort: “Shipmates,” he cried, “I’m here to get that stuff, and I’ll not be beat by man or devil.
 I never was feared of Flint in his life, and, by the powers, I’ll face him dead.
-There’s seven hundred thousand pound not a quarter of a mile from here.
+There’s [:seven hundred thousand pound](#holyjesusmoneyprinter) not a quarter of a mile from here.
 When did ever a gentleman o’ fortune show his stern to that much dollars for a boozy old seaman with a blue mug--and him dead too?”